-WHAT YOU NEED TO KNOW YOURSELF
+WHAT YOU NEED TO KNOW TO PROTECT YOURSELF

 Explore the information on this page to avoid being held hostage by hackers.

 Ransomware, like WannaCry, can happen to anyone.
 These attacks are when cybercriminals hack a computer, encrypt the files, and hold them hostage for a ransom payment.
 They continue to be a huge financial burden to home users and businesses.

 Unlike the usual computer viruses that can be removed after landing on your system, if ransomware successfully hits your computer, the only way to get it off is to pay the ransom and hope you get the key to decrypt your files.
 Webroot Secure Anywhere protects all users against WannaCry and other forms of ransomware.